Accessibility of doping ranges of semiconductors by terahertz spectroscopy

 Terahertz time-domain spectroscopy (THz-TDS) has proven to be capable of measuring the desired optical and electrical properties of various semiconductors. \cite{van1990carrier, jeon1997nature, jeon1998characterization, jeon1998observation, nashima2001measurement, hangyo2002spectroscopy, herrmann2002terahertz, zhang2003terahertz, nagai2006characterization, guo2009terahertz, hamano2012rapid, hamano2014high, alberding2017direct, kim2017terahertz, hennig2024wide, hennig2025simultaneous} However, it is not readily apparent which materials' doping ranges and layer thicknesses are addressable with THz-TDS.
 Therefore, we developed a simulation-based tool to identify the accessible doping ranges.
 Based on simulations of terahertz pulses and the Drude model\cite{yu2005fundamentals, dresselhaus2022solid}, as well as the interaction between a terahertz pulse and a freely designable semiconductor layer stack, it is possible to predict whether THz-TDS is capable of characterizing an arbitrary sample of interest.
 These simulations provide a better, more descriptive visual understanding of suitable samples for THz-TDS characterization, including limits depending on material properties.
 This has the potential to further establish THz-TDS as a tool in semiconductor science and industry.

-To model semiconductor samples, the Drude model\cite{yu2005fundamentals, dresselhaus2022solid} is used in the way described in Appendix A. The material parameters used throughout this work are listed in Appendix B. This approach has already been used successfully to evaluate THz-TDS measurements of semiconductors to retrieve the resistivity \cite{hennig2024wide} or charge carrier density \cite{hennig2025simultaneous} $N$ of the samples under test.
+To model semiconductor samples, the Drude model\cite{yu2005fundamentals, dresselhaus2022solid} is used in the way described in supplementary material I. The material parameters used throughout this work are listed in supplementary material II.
+This approach has already been used successfully to evaluate THz-TDS measurements of semiconductors to retrieve the resistivity \cite{hennig2024wide} or charge carrier density \cite{hennig2025simultaneous} $N$ of the samples under test.
 In this work, we turn the tables and apply this evaluation to numerically simulated THz-TDS measurements of samples with various thicknesses and charge carrier densities.
 A comparison of this multitude of resulting spectra allows to narrow down the ranges of these properties, which one can expect a THz-TDS measurement to be clearly distinguishable in.
 This distinctiveness is expressed by a single sensitivity value.
 Hence, it helps to clarify whether a doping range is accessible by THz-TDS.